linkedin/css-blocks/packages/css-blocks/README.md

 the CSS blocks compiler to consider many selectors in a block that involve the specific block object.

-  - `.root` represents the block root for the current block.
+  - `:scope` represents the block root for the current block.
   - `a-block-reference.root` represents the block root for the block that has a `@block-reference` as `a-block-reference` from the current block.
-In many cases, the `.root` can be safely omitted.
+In many cases, the `:scope` can be safely omitted.
   - `[state|foo]` or `[state|foo=bar]` represent the
     root state named `foo` or the state named `foo` with the substate of `bar`.
   - `a-block-reference[state|foo]` or `a-block-reference[state|foo=bar]`